 If you are a fan of online games or care about your internet service’s stability and quality, you have probably heard the term “ping”.
 You may also know that a lower ping means better quality of your internet service.
-The ping command is one of the cmd environment commands using for network testing and troubleshooting in the server.
-The ping command is one of the most widely used and important commands in the computer networking world that uses the ICMP protocol alongside IP.
+The ping command is one of the cmd environment commands that you can use for network testing and troubleshooting the server.
+It is one of the most widely used and important commands in the computer networking world that uses the ICMP protocol alongside IP.
 This article will teach you How to Disable and Enable Ping on RDP 2012, 2016, 2019, and 2022 step by step.

 What is ping?

 Ping stands for Packet InterNet Groper.
 Pinging in a network means sending a signal to the host in order to receive a response.
-It is done for two purposes.
-The first goal is to check the availability of hosts (ie it is connected to the network and seen on the network or not) and the second goal is to measure the response received (ie how fast the information is sent and received).
-Ping is a measure of the connection time between two devices on a network.
+This action serves two main purposes.
+First, it helps to verify the availability of hosts, determining whether they are connected to the network and visible to other devices.
+Second, pinging allows for the measurement of response times, providing insight into the speed at which information is transmitted and received.
+In fact, ping is a measure of the connection time between two devices on a network.

 From the ping rate of an Internet service, you can see how long it will take for a packet of data to travel from a smart device, such as a computer, to the server and back.
 The internet service provider, the internet connection speed, the sufficiency of bandwidth, and geographical location can affect the ping rate.
 If you need low ping, be sure to pay attention to the dedicated bandwidth of the internet service you’re buying.

 How to Enable Ping on RDP

 This section will help you understand how to Enable ping via Windows firewall.
 First, we recommend you use the Cheap Admin RDP plans prepared on our website.
 Now, you need to run Remote Desktop on your Windows.
 After entering the IP and password you want, you can enter the RDP environment.